-Additional courses will be listed as they become available.
+Additional offerings of this course will be listed as they become available.

 Goal and Target Audience

-This course is for faculty who desire to:
+This course is for faculty and staff who desire to:

 - Participate in QI committees and need QI training to enhance their clinical activities

 - Begin mentoring learners on QI projects and local QI initiatives

 - Teach QI to trainees and would like to augment their learning beyond a beginner-level

 - Transition their clinically-focused QI work to a scholarly product

 There is no charge to attend the course, and it is open to BCM faculty and staff, although space is limited.

 By the end of the course, learners should be able to: